I. Outlook

 Participants in the Firefish Protocol

-- Payment Oracles: Oracles that verify whether fiat currency payments have been completed (e.g., loan repayments).
+- Payment Oracles: Oracles that verify whether fiat payments have been completed (e.g., loan repayments).
 Currently, Firefish operates the payment oracle.

 - Firefish: A platform that matches borrowers and lenders and facilitates their secure interactions.